Fujifilm X-A5 vs Panasonic FT7

 It is notable that the X-A5 has a hotshoe, while the FT7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-A5 and the FT7 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the FT7 followed on from the Panasonic FT6.
+The FT7 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A5 or the Panasonic FT7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.